 If you want to use your Zoom event to provide details of a new project to your team then think about the issues that they are likely to have and any roadblocks that they might identify.
 The more that you predict these things beforehand the better your Zoom event will go.

 Have all of your resources setup before the event.
-If you are going to share your screen and use websites and applications for demonstrations etc then have all of these open before the meeting.
-Your audience do not want to see websites and applications loading up.
+If you are going to share your screen and use websites and applications for demonstrations then have all of these open before the meeting.
+Your audience won’t want to see websites and applications loading up.

 If you intend to share files then have these ready too in one place so that you can easily access them during the meeting.
 Nobody wants to see you fumbling around trying to find the relevant files on your computer.